Maryland Route 124: Route description

 MD 124 continues north from MD 355 as six-lane Montgomery Village Avenue.
-North of the mall, the state highway leaves the city limits and turns east onto four-lane Midcounty Highway; Montgomery Village Avenue continues through the heart of Montgomery Village.
+North of the former mall, the state highway leaves the city limits and turns east onto four-lane Midcounty Highway; Montgomery Village Avenue continues through the heart of Montgomery Village.
 MD 124 re-enters Gaithersburg at its intersection with Goshen Road.
 The highway leaves and enters the city limits again around its crossing of Whetstone Run.
 East of the stream, MD 124 turns north onto Woodfield Road, a four-lane divided highway that exits Gaithersburg for the last time at Emory Grove Road and drops to three lanes (two northbound, one southbound), and then two.
 The highway expands to a four-lane divided highway again between Flower Hill Way—which leads to Washington Grove Lane, which leads to the town of Washington Grove—and MD 115 (Muncaster Mill Road) on the western edge of Redland.
 MD 124 continues as a four-lane undivided highway through an industrial area surrounding the Montgomery County Airpark.

 South of Airpark Road, which provides access to the airport, MD 124 expands to a six-lane divided highway, which it remains until Fieldcrest Road.
 North of that county road, the highway gradually drops lanes and the median until it is a two-lane highway at East Village Avenue, a county highway into the northeastern part of Montgomery Village.
 MD 124 passes to the west of Laytonsville; access to the town is provided via Warfield Road and Brink Road.
 North of the latter highway, the state highway crosses Goshen Branch and Great Seneca Creek.
 MD 124 passes through the hamlet of Woodfield and parallels the Magruder Branch of Great Seneca Creek into the unincorporated community of Damascus.
 The highway reaches its northern terminus on the eastern edge of downtown Damascus at an intersection with MD 108 (Main Street).
 Woodfield Road continues north as a county highway; either MD 108 or Woodfield Road may be used to access MD 27 (Ridge Road).

 MD 124 is a part of the National Highway System as a principal arterial from MD 28 to the Midcounty Highway–Woodfield Road intersection in Gaithersburg.